 If you visit Writing-on-Stone Provincial Park

-- It’s tick season between June and July.
+Ticks: It’s tick season between June and July.
 Then it’s mosquito season.
+Take lots of bug repellent.

-Getting to the park from Milk River, Alberta
+Getting to Writing-on-Stone Provincial Park from Milk River, Alberta

 Note: There is a small grocery store in Milk River where you can pick up any last minute supplies.
 Be sure to take lots of cold drinks especially if you plan on camping.